schreter/hue_rule_configurator/README.md

 Since this particular example uses multi-state buttons, we need a state sensor to store the current state of the switch to detect multiple presses.
 You can see that for input `11`, we have three scenes and two time ranges.
 When no state is set, then the initial state is chosen based on the time range, otherwise first scene is used.
-For input `12`, we have again two scenes.
-To cycle through these two scenes, we again use state sensor, but this time the the secondary state (i.e., negative values).
+For input `12`, we have a toggle scene.
 More on this in action types.
+This scene resets the state to negative value, so turning on the light will use proper time-based scene.

+In order to differentiate between light on and nightlight, an additional rule is needed to reset the sensor state when the light is turned off and to use sensor state instead of light group on state to detect that a first press of the button was done.
+This is indicated by using flag `"reset": "off"` for the binding of the on button (which normally uses light group on state to determine whether to trigger the initial action or follow-up action).
+Note: the additional rule to reset state is really needed in case when the light was turned off by the app or using a different action (e.g., all lights off).
+This is cheaper than adding additional rule per state to detect light off situation.

 Same as for switch sensor, each binding creates by default one rule, except multi-scene and toggle bindings (see later).